Manny Villar: Senate

 Villar ran and won a seat as a senator in the 2001 elections.
 He ran as an independent candidate, but campaigned as a member of the People Power Coalition.
 He was later reelected in 2007, running as a member of the Genuine Opposition coalition.

 In July 2006, Villar became the Senate president, making him the first post-World War II public official to head both the House of Representatives and the Senate.

-In November 2008, due to issues regarding the construction of a road extension in C5, Villar lost support and resigned as president of the Senate.
-His successor, Juan Ponce Enrile, launched an inquiry regarding the project.
+In November 2008, due to issues regarding the construction of a road extension in C-5, Villar lost support and resigned as president of the Senate.
+A Senate inquiry, launched in 2010 to probe the C-5 road south extension initiated by Villar and aligned pass through his real estate businesses, ruled that Villar amassed wealth by overpricing right-of-way payments.
+The resulting Senate report stated, "For the benefit of his corporations, Senator Villar made the Filipino people suffer the total amount of P6,226,070,427".
+Economist Winnie Monsod described the C-5 extension project as "unnecessary" and "wasteful".

 Manny and Cynthia Villar have been linked to the pork barrel scam.
 Janet Lim-Napoles alleged in an affidavit that she gave campaign contributions to Manny Villar in Mandaluyong and alleged that in 2004 he received kickbacks of 30% from the purchase of computers P3.7 million for the Department of Transportation and Communications.
 Cynthia Villar denied the allegations.
 In 2013, Leody de Guzman of Bukluran ng Manggagawang Pilipino filed a letter with the Philippine Department of Justice alleging that the Villars' use of P151 million of their pork barrel violated the procurement law.